 Prototype pattern use the existing object, to create a new object(of the same type), by cloning the existing object.
-This process will reduce resource usage, and makes object creation easier.
+This process will reduce resource usage, and make object creation easier.

 Implementation